1. Email Marketing

 Make it easy to unsubscribe

 By making it easy for subscribers to opt out of receiving future emails, you show respect for their preferences and help maintain a positive reputation for your email marketing campaigns.
+Plus most email marketing platforms charge based on the number of subscribers you have – so removing subscribers that no longer value your emails is a great way to save money too.

 Have a checklist

-Last but not the least, having an email marketing checklist to refer to before sending your emails is a good way to avoid many mistakes.
+Last but not the least, having an email marketing checklist to refer to before sending your emails is a good way to avoid many common mistakes.

 Above is a basic checklist that anyone can easily follow and will help you stick to email marketing best practices.
 Feel free to print it and stick it on your work desk for easy reference.

-By following these best practices, you can ensure that your emails are effective, engaging, and well-received by your subscribers.
+By following best practices, you can ensure your emails are effective, engaging, and well-received by your subscribers.
 Take the time to personalise your emails, automate important messages, and maintain consistency in your branding.
 Test your emails before sending them to catch any errors, and make it easy for subscribers to unsubscribe if they choose.

-Comments to: Email marketing best practices, 2024
+Comments to: Email marketing best practices [updated February 2025]

 Your email address will not be published.
 Required fields are marked *